stateoftheartai/sotaai/docs/sotaai/cv/tensorflow.md

 - `A`:
 - `B`:

-For more details check the [Splits and slicing section](https://www.tensorflow.org/datasets/splits) of their documentation.
+For more details see [tfds](https://www.tensorflow.org/datasets/api_docs/python/tfds)